 During a wireless motility study:

-As it travels, it collects data and sends it to a data receiver that you wear, usually around your waist.
+- As it travels, it collects data (temperature, acidity levels, pressure waves) and sends it to a data receiver that you wear, usually around your waist.

-The capsule is excreted naturally from your body.
+- The capsule is excreted in your bowel movements.

 The advantage of this method is that you can continue with your normal activities while the capsule gathers the necessary information.